-Students must have an overall grade point average of 2.0 (C) and no less than a grade of (C) in the SWK 200 Introduction to Social Welfare Course.
+- 1. Admission to the University. - 2.
+Completion of prerequisite paraprofessional liberal arts courses of 31 hours with and overall grade point average of 2.5. and no less than a grade of (C) in the SWK 200 Introduction to Social Welfare Course.